Adobe-Experience-Cloud/analytics-io-lab/README.md

 #### Extra Credit Challenge (optional)
 This step is optional, for those who have extra time and like a challenge.
 Using the Report API methods and techniques you've already learned, as well as the documentation, see if you can answer the following questions:

-1. What day of the month recieved the most traffic from the apple iphone?
+1. What day of the month received the most traffic from the apple iphone?
 2. Which product is most popular during the hour of the day that gets the most traffic?

 ## Lesson 6 - Tips and Tricks